farahsal1/farahsal1.github.io/README.md

 Hi, I am Farah!
 I am a data scientist and an analytics leader operating in the US health care space for 10+ years.
 I am passionate about using data to improve all sorts of outcomes - quality of care, financial, operational and regulatory!
-After years of monitoring data quality metrics, holding my breath for decimal places and writing weird SQL queries to find all the gaps in data, I tend to get very excited about all things data.
+After years of monitoring data quality metrics, holding my breath for decimal places and writing weird SQL queries to find all the gaps in data, I tend to get very excited about all kinds of things that require analytical reasoning and connecting the dots type analyses.

 I have experience working with: SQL, Python, R, Tableau, SAS.